jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 })
 ```

-Using it with wrong type of arguments
+Using it with the wrong type of arguments

 ```
 add(3, 'two');